surya4/dropbox-clone/README.md

-## Basic Uber Clone using Node, Kafka, GoogleMap and Cassandra
+## Basic DropBox Clone using Node and Sockets

 ### Configuration
 - **Platform:** node